-Nominating and Corporate Governance Committee Member

-Technology Committee Member
+Nominating and Corporate Governance Committee Member Technology Committee Member

 Mr. Zafrir joined our Board of Directors in 2019 and serves as the Chairperson.

-Bringing thirty years of experience in management, leadership, and technology innovation, Mr. Zafrir has been the co-founder and Managing Partner of Team8, a global venture group that builds and backs technology companies at the intersection of artificial intelligence, cybersecurity, data, fin-tech, enterprise software, and infrastructure since 2014.
+Bringing thirty years of experience in management, leadership, and technology innovation, Mr. Zafrir has been the co-founder and Managing Partner of Team8, a global bringing timity years of experience in inflandagement, leadership, and technicoly inflovation; wit.
+Zarin has been use Co-lounder and witanging Partner of Tearins, a global venture group that builds and backs technology companies at the intersection of artificial intelligence, cybersecurity, data, fin-tech, enterprise software, and infrastructure since 2014.
 Prior to founding Team8, he served as Commander of Unit 8200, Israel's elite military technology unit, where he established the Israel Defense Forces Cyber Command.
 He holds an LLB from the Interdisciplinary Center Herzliya (IDC) and an Executive MBA from the Kellogg - Recanati program of the Kellogg Graduate School of Business at Northwestern University in Chicago and the Recanati School of Business at Tel Aviv University.
 Mr. Zafrir's technological expertise and former work experience with some of our senior management provides our board and the management team with helpful and valuable contribution insights into the business and technology development discussions which further strengthens our executive management.